Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Contour model representations

 This section uses the results of the previous subsection to guarantee the existence of an efficient algorithm for enumerating contours.
 This requires a few additional lemmas. \begin{lemma} For all $\V{\gamma} \in \cC$, $\abs{\Int\V{\gamma}}\leq \norm{\V{\gamma}}^{2}$, and $\abs{\Int\V{\gamma}}\leq (n/2) \norm{\V{\gamma}}$. \end{lemma} \begin{proof} This follows by~\cite[Lemma~5.7]{borgs2012tight}, as the interior of a contour as defined by Definition~\ref{def:ext} is always smaller than the definition of the interior of a contour in~\cite{borgs2012tight}. \end{proof}

 \begin{lemma} There is an algorithm that determines the vertex set $\Int \V{\gamma}\cap \tor$ in time $O(\norm{\V{\gamma}}^{3})$. \end{lemma} \begin{proof} Let $m =\norm{\V{\gamma}}$.
 Let $G$ be the subgraph of $\tor$ that arises after removing all edges that intersect some $(d-1)$-dimensional face in $\V{\gamma}$.
-Consider the following greedy algorithm to determine the connected components of $G$: this algorithm starts at $C_{0}=x$, where $x$ is chosen such that it is contained in an edge not present in $G$.
+Consider the following greedy algorithm to determine the {two} connected components of $G$.
+The algorithm starts at $C_{0}=x$, where $x$ is chosen such that it is contained in an edge not present in $G$.
 The algorithm determines the connected component containing $x$ in $G$ by adding at step $i+1$ the first vertex (with respect to lexicographic order) in $\tor\setminus C_{i}$ that neighbors $C_{i}$; if no neighbors exist the component has been determined.
 The $k$th step takes time at most $(2d)k$, so performing $N$ steps of this algorithm takes time $O(N^{3})$.

 Since $\abs{\Int \V{\gamma}}\leq \norm{\V{\gamma}}^{2}$ by Lemma~\ref{lem:iso}, we can stop the greedy procedure after $m^{2}+1$ steps.
-If the algorithm terminates due to this condition, the component being explored is the exterior.
-The interior can then be determined in at most $O(m^{3})$ additional steps by running the greedy algorithm from the neighbor of $x$ that is in the interior.
-Otherwise the algorithm will have already terminated and determined the interior. \end{proof}
+If the algorithm terminates due to this condition, the component being explored is the exterior component.
+The interior component can then be determined in at most $O(m^{3})$ additional steps by running the greedy algorithm from the neighbor of $x$ that is in the interior component.
+Otherwise the algorithm will have already terminated and determined the interior component. \end{proof}

 \begin{lemma} Fix an edge $e\in E$.
 There is an algorithm to construct all contours $\V{\gamma}\in \cC_{\ord}$ that (i) can arise from a connected edge set $A$ that contains $e$ and (ii) have $\norm{\V{\gamma}}\leq m$.
 The algorithm runs in time $\exp(O(m))$.